 LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 High triglycerides may be due to a metabolic disorder affecting lipids.
 However, anyone may have high triglycerides after eating.
-In either situation, the direct LDL-C test can determine the amount of LDL in a person's blood.
+In either situation, the direct LDL-C test can determine the amount of LDL in your blood.

-Direct LDL-C is ordered whenever calculation of LDL cholesterol will not be accurate because the person's triglycerides are significantly elevated.
-It may be ordered by a doctor when prior test results have indicated high triglycerides.
-In some laboratories, this direct LDL test will automatically be performed when the triglyceride levels are too high to calculate LDL-C. This saves the doctor time by not needing to order another test, saves the patient time by not needing to have a second blood sample drawn, and speeds up the time to provide the test result.
+A direct LDL-C may be ordered by your healthcare practitioner when prior test results have indicated high triglycerides.
+In some laboratories, the direct LDL test will automatically be performed when the triglyceride levels are too high to calculate LDL-C. This saves the healthcare practitioner time by not needing to order another test, saves you time by not needing to have a second blood sample drawn, and speeds up the time to provide the test result.

 Sources Used in Current Review